ruuddejong-altran/python-c-cpp/docs/library_usage_from_python.md

 }
 ```

-And to illustrate this works in C, a file `main.c` exercises the functions
+And to illustrate that this works in C, file `main.c` exercises the functions
 in this library, and reports the results:

 ```c